A Family Business

 We use British Sugar sourced locally and only the finest real flavourings.
 So that you really can taste the difference we use real fruit to flavour our fruit ranges and it's of the very highest quality, eg the raspberries in our Raspberry range.
 Our Madagascan Vanilla is supplied by world famous Neilsen-Massey, Cocoa certified Organic from Switzerland.

 We don't use ingredients that are only labelled 'natural', our flavourings are the real thing!
 After all, there's little point doing everything by hand with love and great care if we don't use the very best ingredients possible.

-Our packaging is recycled and recycle-able.
+Our packaging is almost all recycled and recycle-able.
 We recycle 90% of our waste and re-use outer packaging wherever possible.

 The question isn't: 'How can I change the world?' because each and every one of us does so every day.
 The question is really: 'In what way do I change it?"